-To find your local IAPT service and complete a self-referral form, click on the button below and follow the instructions.
+To find your local IAPT service and complete a self-referral form, click on the button above and follow the instructions.

-1. Click on the link below to open the NHS IAPT service finder.
+1. Click on the logo above to open the NHS IAPT service finder.

 2. Enter your postcode in the location search bar.